-5:15 False Claims Act Proceedings
+5:16 False Claims Act Proceedings

-Proceedings initiated pursuant to the False Claims Act [Government Code §§ 12650 et seq.]

-must be filed in the Yreka Branch of the Superior Court, and will not be accepted by the clerk for filing unless a completed "Confidential Cover Sheet - False Claims Act", JC Form MC-060, is affixed to the first page of the complaint.
+Proceedings initiated pursuant to the False Claims Act [Government Code §§ 12650 et seq.] must be filed in the Yreka Branch of the Superior Court, and will not be accepted by the clerk for filing unless a completed "Confidential Cover Sheet - False Claims Act", JC Form MC-060, is affixed to the first page of the complaint.
 [Rule 2.
 571 of the California Rules of Court.]

-Rule 5.15 adopted January 1, 2007.
+Rule 5:16 renumbered effective July 1, 2023; originally adopted as Rule 5.15 adopted effective January 1, 2007.